 *Exact measurements are listed in the recipe card below.

 Preheat oven to 350F.

-Add the dry ingredients into the wet and mix just until combined.
+Add the dry ingredients into the wet.

 Gently fold in the blueberries, then scoop into silicone cupcake liners or paper liners.